yournextstore/new.store/docs/new-store-prd.md

 7. Output only the JSON object as your response.
 ```

-This prompt has several simplifications (e.g. the hardcoded logo/ogimage URLs and the illustrative hardcoded HeroSection image URL) that will be addressed during the development of this project, following the image selection strategy outlined in Sections 3.3 and 4.2.
+This prompt has several simplifications (e.g. the hardcoded logo/ogimage URLs) that will be addressed during the development of this project, following the image selection strategy outlined in Section 4.2.1 (backend selecting images from a static library based on *AI-generated descriptions extracted from placeholder URLs*, matched against *pre-computed descriptions* in the library).

 **Areas for Further Investigation:**
-- Test the prompt with diverse inputs and refine it to ensure consistent, valid JSON outputs, including useful image descriptions.
+- Test the prompt with diverse inputs and refine it to ensure consistent, valid JSON outputs, including useful and correctly formatted image placeholder URLs suitable for the vector search matching process.
-- Evaluate the effectiveness and performance of the in-memory vector search implementation.
+- Evaluate the effectiveness and performance of the in-memory vector search implementation for matching AI descriptions (from placeholders) to library descriptions.